Consultant sentenced to house arrest for 2019 supermarket assault

 He assured Barrasse it would never happen again.

-As she spoke on behalf of her client, Lloyd told the court the incident at the supermarket was a clearly isolated event.
+As she spoke on behalf of her client, Lloyd told the court the supermarket incident was a clearly isolated event.

 In imposing the sentence, Barrasse admonished Gilhooley for his behavior, saying it was the reason he found himself standing before the court.